hbowie/SoftDevBigIdeas-23/content/Developers Are Not Interchangeable.md

 Aptitude, skills and experience all make a difference.

-This is one reason why, as <a href="https://en.wikipedia.org/wiki/Fred_Brooks" class="reflink" target="ref">Fred Brooks</a> pointed out long ago in the "[Mythical Man-Month][brooks-1975]," estimates for software development can be entirely misleading.
+This is one reason why, as [[Fred Brooks]] pointed out long ago in the *[[The Mythical Man-Month: Essays on Software Engineering]]*, estimates for software development can be entirely misleading.

 Software developers are all different, and different along many different dimensions.
 Here are some of the ways in which they differ: